Local theory of stable polynomials and bounded rational functions of several variables: Horn regions and more general regularity

 \section{Horn regions and more general regularity}

 What can be said about non-non-tangential boundary behavior of RIFs or RSFs?
-One way to examine this behavior is to look ultra tangentially: on the distinguished boundary!
-This was addressed in \cite{bps18, bps19a} for the case of RIFs, $\phi$, by showing that for $e^{i\theta_0} \ne \phi^*(0,0)$, the unimodular level sets
+One way to examine this behavior is to look ultra tangentially, specifically its behavior on the distinguished boundary.
+Because RIFs only take unimodular values on $\mathbb{R}^2,$ we can analyze their ultra-tangential behavior by studying their unimodular level sets restricted to $\mathbb{R}^2.$ This was addressed in \cite{bps18, bps19a} (in the bidisk setting) where it was basically shown that for RIFs $\phi$ and unimodular $e^{i\theta_0} \ne \phi^*(0,0)$, the unimodular level sets

 are constrained to horn shaped regions near $(0,0)$.
+This is illustrated in Figure \ref{hpfavehorn}, which shows that the unimodular level sets pass through the singularity $(0,0)$ within a region that has at least quadratic pinching.
+Such detailed understanding of level sets of a RIF was in turn used to establish results concerning integrability of their partial derivatives, see \cite[Section 5]{bps18}.

-The local theory from Section \ref{sec:local} also reveals this behavior and we pursue this line of thought in the next subsection.
-After that we delve into the more difficult question of understanding level sets and distinguished boundary behavior of RSFs using our local realization formula from Section \ref{ss:rf}.
+The local theory from Section \ref{sec:local} also reveals this level set behavior and we pursue this line of thought in the next subsection.
+Specifically, in prior work, the authors used realization theory to establish this.
+Below, we show how constrained level set behavior actually follows from Puiseux series analysis.

+After that we delve into the more difficult question of understanding distinguished boundary behavior of RSFs.
+Our goal is to obtain an analogue of the level set behavior described above for RIFs.
+In this setting, some functions, such as the one given in Figure \ref{faveRSFlevelsplot}, possess some level sets with curves that lie in $\mathbb{R}^2$.
+As shown in that figure, these level sets appear to approach the singularity within a region with quadratic pinching.

+However, for general RSFs, it is no longer the case that level sets will necessarily include entire curves that lie within $\mathbb{R}^2$.
+Instead, in what follows, we show that if a level set (not associated to $\phi^*(0,0)$) contains a sequence of points on $\mathbb{R}^2$ converging to $(0,0)$, then those points have to get caught in a horn region that is independent of the particular sequence.
+This analysis is complicated and requires the use of our local realization formula from Section \ref{ss:rf}.